-Kakegawa's city center is compact and centered around Kakegawa Station, which offers both local trains and shinkansen services.
-Many attractions, such as the castle and bird park, are just a short walk from the station.
+Kakegawa's city center is small and centered around Kakegawa Station, which serves both local trains and the shinkansen.
+Many attractions, such as the castle and bird park, are within a short walk from the station.
 The tea fields are located outside the city and are best reached by rental car, which can be rented near the station.
-While Kakegawa also has a bus network, it’s not very useful for tourists.
+Kakegawa also has a bus network, but it is not particularly useful for tourists.

 Kakegawa Travel Tips